tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-faq-troubleshooting.md

 No, you can't mix multiple CPU architectures in a scale set using instance mix.

 ### Which regions support instance mix?
-All public Azure regions support instance mix.
+All global Azure regions support instance mix.

 ### Will instance mix request quota for me?
 No, you must have quota for the VMs you specify in the `skuProfile`.
 If you don't have quota for a given VM size, we'll try using another VM size specified that does have quota.